-Compliance documents CF1R-NCB-01-E and CF2R-MCH-01-E (for use with performance compliance) must have a check box added to indicate that a variable capacity system with integrated zoning is being used for performance compliance.
+Compliance documents CF1R-PRF-01-E and CF2R-MCH-01-E (for use with performance compliance) must have a check box added to indicate that a variable capacity system with integrated zoning is being used for performance compliance.

-The compliance document CF3R-MCH-22-H must be modified to indicate use of a zonal controls and multispeed compressor type, and verification requirements, either through testing alone, or including verification of a California Energy Commission listing for certified variable capacity systems with integrated zoning.
+The compliance document CF3R-MCH-22-H must be modified to indicate use of a zonal controls and multispeed compressor type and verification requirements.

 It is probable that these changes would not require new forms.
-Entries on the CF1R forms made by the energy consultant would alert HERS Raters of the requirement for an Energy Commission listing and for acceptance test requirements for these system types as described in RA3.4.4.4.
+Entries on the CF1R forms made by the energy consultant would alert HERS Raters of the requirement for acceptance testing as described in RA3.4.4.3.